MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-image-description.md

 ---
 title: Image description prebuilt AI model (preview)
-description: Learn about the image description prebuilt AI model from AI Builder.
+description: Learn how to use the prebuilt image analyzer model in AI Builder to analyze images and generate user-friendly descriptions.
 author: phil-cmd
 contributors:
   - phil-cmd